everx-labs/ever-sdk/README.md

 [GraphQL API and SDK documentation](https://docs.ton.dev/86757ecb2/p/92b041-overview)

-# What is TON Client Library
+# What is TONOS Client Library

-TON Client Library is a library written in Rust that can be dynamically linked.
+TONOS Client Library is a library written in Rust that can be dynamically linked.
 It provides all heavy-computation components and functions, such as TON Virtual Machine, TON Transaction Executor, ABI-related functions, boc-related functions, crypto functions.